JK15/Healthcare_Dashboard_PowerBI/README.md

 ## Healthcare Dashboard
  [Please click here to view the dashboard](https://app.powerbi.com/view?r=eyJrIjoiMmYwY2EyYmMtMDI1My00ZjkzLWEwMzYtOTc0NjMzNTFiZjQwIiwidCI6IjQ0MGFiNGIyLTE2YzMtNGQ3Yi04NjZkLTdlZWY4YmFmY2Y3MCJ9)
+**Generated Data:** Please note that the data used in this project has been randomly generated, and the distribution may not accurately mirror actual scenarios.

 ### Data Model
 Please note that I have added all the columns used in the dashboard and excluded some which are not used (but available in the data files) to keep the ERD simple.